Fake apologies and the power of sincerity. Moral values in action

 1 3 786 0

 The modern world is full of conflicts and stress.
-Often we prioritize incorrectly, focusing all our strength and attention on third-party things.
-Do not forget that the people who surround us also require time and effort on your part.
-Maintaining a relationship is not an easy process, which always depends on both.
+Often we set our priorities incorrectly, focusing all our strength and attention on third-party things.
+Don't forget that the people who surround us also require time and effort on your part.
+Maintaining a relationship is a difficult process that always depends on both.

-Concentrating on the external and forgetting about the internal, we begin to devalue the feelings of others, being convinced that we will be forgiven for any trifle and insult.
-However, life often exhibits a different pattern.
+Concentrating on the external and forgetting about the internal, we begin to devalue the feelings of others, being convinced that we will be forgiven for any little thing or offense.
+However, life often demonstrates a different pattern.

-A person can forgive you countless times, but at a certain point stop all communication and disappear from your life.
-If we are not talking about close people, a person may not give you a second chance at all.
+A person can forgive you an innumerable number of times, but at a certain point stop all communication and disappear from your life.
+If we are not talking about close people, the person may not give you a second chance at all.

-In the following paragraphs, we want to discuss the steps to reconciliation that will most likely make the other person understand what motives you really pursued.
+In the following paragraphs, we want to discuss steps towards reconciliation that are likely to make it clear to the other person what your motives really were.

-Do not take everything that happens to you as a coincidence.
-Since we have every right to control our lives and actions, everything that happens to us today is the fruit of our yesterday's actions.
+You should not perceive everything that happens to you as a coincidence.
+Since we have every right to control our lives and actions, everything that happens to us today is the fruit of our actions yesterday.
 It follows that by blaming your partner for the conflict, you avoid responsibility.
-What is a sincere apology?
+What kind of sincere apology can we talk about?
 If it was not sincere, the offender has no right to forgiveness.

 Don't try to deceive yourself.
-Do not feel guilty, but ask for forgiveness, because it is more convenient to live this way?
-It is better not to apologize at all until you realize your mistakes.
+Don’t feel guilty, but ask for forgiveness because it’s more convenient to live?
+It’s better not to apologize at all until you understand your mistakes.

-So, you have acknowledged your guilt.
+So, you have realized your guilt.
 However, awareness and repentance are not the same thing.

-Awareness says that you value the relationship with the person, and repentance - both the person and your own conscience.
+Awareness indicates that you value your relationship with a person, and repentance indicates that you value both the person and your own conscience.

 We all want justice and forgiveness.
 However, often the desire for one's own concept of justice replaces the need to forgive and be forgiven.

-A person who, like you, finds benefit in communication will forgive you.
-But those who are really concerned about the future together will feel the falsity.
+A person who, just like you, finds benefits in communication, will forgive you.
+But those who are truly concerned about their future together will sense the fakeness.

-When apologizing to the person, be honest about how you feel.
-Tell me about how uncomfortable, ashamed, uncomfortable you were during the quarrel and joint isolation.
+When apologizing to someone, be honest about how you feel.
+Talk about how uncomfortable, ashamed, uncomfortable you were during the quarrel and joint isolation.

-When talking about your emotions, don't forget to mention how you might feel. offended person.
-If you know you've set your partner up, say, "I know I've caused you a lot of inconvenience and wasted time.
-Moreover, I realize that it was difficult for you to survive this.
+When talking about your emotions, don't forget to mention how you might feel offended person.
+If you know you've let your partner down, say, “I know I've caused you a lot of inconvenience and wasted time.
+Moreover, I realize that it was difficult for you to survive this.”

-If the person you are apologizing to understands that you are well aware of the consequences of your actions, it will be easier for him to forgive you.
-A clear awareness of one's guilt minimizes the possibility that a similar situation will happen again in the future.
+If the person you're apologizing to understands that you feel good about the consequences of your actions, it will be easier for them to forgive you.
+A clear awareness of your guilt minimizes the possibility that a similar situation will happen again in the future.

-This is what the offended is most afraid of.
+This is what the offended person fears most.

-Make it clear that you will not commit such actions, but not in the format: “I will not do it again!”.
+Make it clear that you will not commit such actions, but not in the format: “I won’t do it again!”

-It's much better to say, "I don't want to do this anymore."
+It would be much better to say: “I DON’T WANT to do this anymore.”

-It is necessary to express everything that you think, carefully choosing words and expressions.
-Let the person know that you really want to hear their opinion and even a verdict on the situation.
+You need to express everything you think, carefully choosing words and expressions.
+Let the person know that you really want to hear his opinion and even his verdict regarding the current situation.

-Forget about the word "but"!
-You can say an incredible amount of words and say the word "I'm sorry" a thousand times, but criticizing the human reaction and naming whole list objectionable to you things that the second participant in the conflict did, you cross out literally everything.
+Forget about the word “but”!
+You can say an incredible number of words and say the word “Sorry” a thousand times, but criticizing the human reaction and calling whole list Any things you dislike that the second participant in the conflict did, you cross out literally everything.

-If you have already taken it upon yourself to improve the situation, you should not look for the culprit, weighing each other's wrong actions bit by bit.
+If you have already set out to improve the situation, you should not look for the culprit, weighing each other’s wrong actions bit by bit.

 Wait and hope

-Be prepared for the fact that you will not be forgiven at the same moment.
-It is this reaction of the person offended by you that is a signal that the relationship has a chance for life.
+Be prepared for the fact that you will not be forgiven at that very moment.
+It is this reaction of the person offended by you that is a signal that the relationship has a chance to live.

-Quick apologies and equally quick forgiveness are not a solution to problems, but a disguise of them.
+Quick apologies and equally quick forgiveness are not a solution to problems, but a disguise of the latter.

-In the future, they can prove themselves at the most inopportune moment, and become a stumbling block between partners.
+In the future, they may manifest themselves at the most inopportune moment and become a stumbling block between partners.

 Ecology of life.
-Psychology: Penitents hope their red-faced confessions will bring forgiveness, but is it really enough to say sorry to restore trust?
+Psychology: Penitents hope their red-faced confessions of guilt will bring forgiveness, but is saying sorry really enough to restore trust?

-Of six components good apology two are the most efficient.
+Of six components good apology two are the most effective.

-There are six components to an effective apology, according to new research:
+According to new research, there are six components to an effective apology:

 Expression of regret